rickosborne/cascades/md/04-0-4-reserve.md

 I'm not doing a very good job at narrating, sorry.

 I'm what we call "reserve crew".
-Most crew fly the same lines, sequences of flights that usually start and end at the same place so that the crew can feel like they have some semblance of a place to call home.
+Most crew fly the same _lines_: sequences of flights that usually start and end at the same place so that the crew can feel like they have some semblance of a place to call home.
 Good lines are jealously coveted, and are doled out based on your seniority.
 Since I've only been in the air for six months, I have almost no chance of getting even a decent line.